About Women's Works

 To honor both the 5th anniversary of Women's Works, and the 25th anniversary of the Belfast Dance Studio, we moved the show to the Belfast Dance Studio in 2010.
 We also started offering community workshops in choreography and the creative process.
 The workshops are an expansion of the mission of Women's Works: to bring attention to contemporary dance in Mid-Coast Maine.
 The workshops offer a safe space for people of varied backgrounds and levels of experience in studying dance to explore their creative process.
 Each workshop provides tools in choreography as well as an opportunity to perform in the final show, which several participants have done.

-Our last three performance projects have been offered at the Rockport Opera House and the group has grown from just 5 dancers in 2006 to a group of over 30 performing artists including, children/teens, elders, musicians, poets, designers, visual artists and continued collaborations with community members.
+We completed 3 projects at the Rockport Opera House and the group has grown from just 5 dancers in 2006 to a group of over 30 performing artists including, children/teens, elders, musicians, poets, designers, visual artists and continued collaborations with community members.
 We have been financially sponsored by donors for the past two years and look forward to continuing this work in any capacity that it may grow and thrive forward.